Program Policies

 o It is un-determined if a student will successfully complete all sections of student teaching at the time grades are due however with a few more weeks of development there is a strong possibility of the student receiving CR.

-The decision to assign an INC to one or more sections of student teaching belongs to the University Supervisor, Program Coordinator and University Single Subject Coordinator.
+In rare instances in which and incomplete is assigned, the decision to do so for one or more sections of student teaching belongs to the University Mentor, Subject Area Coordinator, and Single Subject Credential Program Director.
 The candidate鈥檚 progress at mid-term, the school site mentor teachers鈥 feedback and the student needing the extra few weeks to meet all competencies are all considered when making this decision.

-A grade of incomplete will only be given when the University Supervisor has determined that there is a strong possibility that the student will continue to grow and develop through the remainder of the 20-week student teaching assignment.
-Students who are removed from student teaching for poor performance will receive an NC for all or parts of the student teaching experience.
+A grade of incomplete will only be given when the University Mentor has determined that there is a strong possibility that the student will continue to grow and develop through the remainder of the 20-week student teaching assignment.
+Students who are removed from student teaching for not meeting expectations will receive an NC for all or parts of the student teaching experience.

-Students who receive an incomplete will work with the University Supervisor and program coordinator to determine what work/skills still need to be completed.
-The work remaining will be put in writing on an Incomplete Contract so the student has a clear understanding of what needs to be done and a timeline for completing the specified work.
-An action plan may or may not be part of this process, depending on the student鈥檚 situation.
+Students who receive an incomplete will work with the University Mentor and Subject Area Coordinator to determine what work/skills still need to be completed.
+The work remaining will be documented on an Incomplete Contract and SSCP Action Plan for Student Success so the student has a clear understanding of what needs to be done and a timeline for completing the specified work.
+An Action Plan for Student Success may or may not be part of this process, depending on the student鈥檚 situation.

-The deadline for submitting the final student teaching evaluation to the Teacher Preparation Advising Center will be extended to the completion of the Incomplete.
-The final student teaching evaluations will be submitted by the University Supervisor with the change of grade form.
+The deadline for submitting the final student teaching evaluation on S4 @ The Beach will be extended to the completion of the Incomplete.
+The final student teaching evaluations will be submitted by the University Mentor with the change of grade form.

 16.2 Intern Leave of Absence